ameenamarie/Goodreads-Recommendation-System/README.md

 This repository contains all of the materials for my second Capstone Project for Springboard's Data Science Bootcamp.

+This project is still in progress.
+Expected completion: November 2018

 ***

 ## Background